yupswing/akifox-asynchttp/README.md

   // HttpHeaders | Custom HTTP headers (default 'empty')
   // NOTE: Not supported on FLASH and JAVASCRIPT
   // NOTE: You CANNOT set the basic headers as the library manage them
-  //       Forbidden headers: "User-Agent","Host","Content-Type" and "Content-Length"
+  //       Ignored headers: "User-Agent","Host","Content-Type" and "Content-Length"
   headers : new HttpHeaders({
                   'Pragma':'no-cache',
                   'Accept-Language':'en-US'